lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  and TAP_1_dp02_dc02_catalogs.Object; the second table is highlighted.
 	  3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.
+          The "Display table cell data" icon is indicated by a blue circle.

     The main TOPCAT window with the newly created table highlighted in gray in the Table List panel.

-**2.4.**  Like in Step 1.5 of Example 1, click on the “Display table cell data” icon.
+The "Display table cell data" icon is indicated by a blue circle.

-A TOPCAT Table Browser window like the following will open up.
-This is a large table, and there are both horizontal and vertical scrollbars to permit the user to scroll to other parts of the table.
+**2.4.**  View the contents of the TOPCAT Table Browser window that has opened.
+Unlike the table from Example 1, this is a large table, and there are both horizontal and vertical scrollbars to permit the user to scroll to other parts of the table.

 .. figure:: /_static/TOPCAT_CMD_tutorial_07.png
     :name: TOPCAT_CMD_tutorial_07